Fukushima nuclear accident cleanup: New definition of the no-entry zones introduced

-Decontamination efforts were planned in line with this newly designed order, to help the people to return to places where the radiation levels would be relatively low.
+Decontamination efforts were planned in line with this order, to help people return to places where the radiation levels would be relatively low.

 Costs of the cleanup operations

-Mid December 2011, the local authorities in Fukushima had spent already around 1.7 billion yen ($21 million) on the costs of decontamination works in the cities of Fukushima and Date and the village of Kawauchi.
-The total cleanup costs were estimated to be between 50.5 and 71 trillion yen ($470 to $660 billion).
+In mid December 2011, the local authorities in Fukushima had spent around 1.7 billion yen ($21 million) on the costs of decontamination works in the cities of Fukushima and Date and the village of Kawauchi.
+In 2017, the Japan Center for Economic Research estimated the total cleanup costs to be between 50 and 70 trillion yen ($470 to $660 billion), with a 2019 estimate of between 35 and 80 trillion yen; in both estimates the upper-end included removing tritium from contaminated water.
 For the cleanup, only 184.3 billion yen was reserved in the September supplementary budget of prefecture Fukushima, and some funds in the central government's third supplementary budget of 2011.
 Whenever needed, the central government would be asked for extra funding.

 In 2016, University of Oxford researcher and author Peter Wynn Kirby wrote that the government had allocated the equivalent of US$15 billion for the regional cleanup and described the josen (decontamination) process, with "provisional storage areas (kari-kari-okiba) ... [and] more secure, though still temporary, storage depots (kari-okiba)".
-Kirby opined the effort still would be better called "transcontamination" because it was moving the contaminated material around without long-term safe storage planned or executed.
+Kirby opined that the effort would be better called "transcontamination" because it was moving the contaminated material around without long-term safe storage planned or executed.
 He also saw little progress on handling the more intense radiation waste of the destroyed power plant site itself; or on handling the larger issue of the national nuclear program's waste, particularly given the earthquake-risk of Japan relative to secure long-term storage.